gargoyle/aoc/README.md

 These are my solutions for [Advent of Code](https://adventofcode.com/).

-## Update: 1st December 2022

 This is now my second year doing these challenges, so I have re-organised the code into separate directories for each year.
+2021 is probably not working right now, but I'll refactor it as I work through 2022.